 One of the things that came out of the pandemic and the district’s determination to provide equitable access for all students was the partnership with parents.
 Bouwens said, “Because parents truly did become more significant partners in education than ever, I often say they became co-teachers and learning facilitators for their students in ways that will support education in our district.”

-Learn more about this edWeb broadcast, “Leading for Digital Equity: Award-Winning Community Engagement Strategies,” sponsored by ClassLink and co-hosted by CoSN and AASA.
+Learn more about this edWeb broadcast, “Leading for Digital Equity: Award-Winning Community Engagement Strategies,” presented by CoSN and AASA, and sponsored by ClassLink.

 Join the Community